JinheonBaek/JinheonBaek.github.io/_pages/about.md

 **I'm a Ph.D. student** in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), where I am fortunate to be advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/), and before that I received a M.S. degree of Artifical Intelligence at KAIST in 2022.
 Prior to studying at KAIST, I received my B.S.
 (Computer Science and Engineering) degree at Korea University in 2020, where I studied machine learning under the guidance of Prof. [Jaewoo Kang](https://dmis.korea.ac.kr/jaewoo-kang-p-i).

-During my study, I was a research intern at **Microsoft Research** in 2023, working with Dr. [Sujay Kumar Jauhar](https://www.microsoft.com/en-us/research/people/sjauhar/) and Dr. [Silviu Cucerzan](https://www.microsoft.com/en-us/research/people/silviu/), and an applied scientist II intern at **Alexa AI, Amazon** in 2022, working with Prof. [Alham Fikri Aji](https://scholar.google.com/citations?user=0Cyfqv4AAAAJ), Dr. [Amir Saffari](https://scholar.google.co.uk/citations?user=QJX4mnQAAAAJ), and Prof. [Jens Lehmann](https://scholar.google.com/citations?user=sEaQ5rgAAAAJ).
+Currently, I am a research intern at **Google Gemini**.
+Previously, I worked as a research intern at **IBM Research** in 2024, a research intern at **Microsoft Research** in 2023, and an applied scientist II intern at **Alexa AI, Amazon** in 2022, collaborating with wonderful mentors.

 **My primary research interest** lies in the area of machine learning for languages, knowledge, and their intersections at scale.
-Previous work includes modeling the structured knowledge and data, and retrieving them to augment (large) language models for various natural language applications.
-You can refer to my [Research Statement: Knowledge-Augmented Large Language Models](/assets/files/rs.pdf), if you are interested in.
+Previous work includes modeling interconnected data structures (texts and graphs), and retrieving them to augment language models for practical natural language applications.
+You can refer to my [Research Statement: Augmenting Large Language Models with External Knowledge](/assets/files/rs.pdf), if interested in.

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.